hfinkel/lfort/docs/UsersManual.rst

 Cygwin
 """"""

-Clang works on Cygwin-1.7.
+LFort works on Cygwin-1.7.

 MinGW32
 """""""

-Clang works on some mingw32 distributions.
-Clang assumes directories as below;
+LFort works on some mingw32 distributions.
+LFort assumes directories as below;

 -  ``C:/mingw/include``